 Try to remain reasonably flexible in your desires because things don’t always go according to plan.
 Remember, the important thing is the safe birth of your little bundle of joy.

 1. Compile Considerations:

 Find out ALL the routine policies and procedures for “mommy care” in your birth setting.
 If you do not agree with a policy or procedure, you should discuss it with your health-care provider.
-As you learn more about what to expect, you will likely identify details that you want to include in your plan.
+As you learn more about what to expect, you will likely identify the details that you want to include in your plan.